 – 13 stages of sterilising, filtration & activation, multi-stage cartridges contain:

 – Silver-ionised activated coconut shell carbon,

 – Ion exchange cation resin for 99.99% Fluoride removal

 – Bio ceramic Somelite™

-I have the Southern Cross Pottery 12 Litre bench top water filter here pictured at home.
+My parents have the Southern Cross Pottery 10L Litre bench top water filter here pictured at home.

 While filtering out all known contaminants, it leaves beneficial minerals such as magnesium, calcium and potassium in the drinking water, so you can enjoy maximum health benefits.
 The attractive, cost-effective design comes in a variety of styles so you can choose your favourite to brighten up your sink.
-It comes with a separate ceramic stand and is 260mm wide and 500mm high.
 Comes complete with the Fluoride Plus Filter which needs replacing every 12 months.
-Filter removes 99.9999% of Pathogenic Bacteria, Cysts, Sediment, Chloromines, Chlorine, Lead, 97% + Fluoride, Volatile Organic Components, Metals, Arsenic, Glyphosate and 99% of Nitrates.
+The filter removes 99.9999% of Pathogenic Bacteria, Cysts, Sediment, Chloramines, Chlorine, Lead, 97% + Fluoride, Volatile Organic Components, Metals, Arsenic, Glyphosate and 99% of Nitrates.

 So there you go.
 As with all things in the low tox life, it’s important not to panic, nor to believe you can ‘completely eradicate chlorine from your day to day’.
 Thirsty child at a cafe?
 Drink the tap water and appreciate it.
 No stress.
 Having a water filter at home and creating a barrier at swimming lessons and neutralising your bath are great, simple things to implement in the next couple of months, and the rest?
 Just go with the flow knowing your baseline at home is strong.